4 minute read

 The data visualisation layer is the final stage of a data ingestion pipeline and primarily deals with data presentation.

-It shows the value of data to users in understandable formats.
-At the data visualisation layer, a proper presentation of data is provided to provide insights to users.
+It shows users the value of data in understandable formats.
+At the data visualisation layer, data is properly presented to provide insights to users.

 Benefits of well-designed data ingestion